atharphy/Ph2_ACF_monitoring_csv/README.md

 yum install llvm-toolset-7.0
 ```

-2. If you already sourced the environment, you should be able to run the command to format the `Ph2_ACF` (to be done before each merge request!):
+2. If you already sourced the environment, you should be able to run the command to format the `Ph2_ACF` (to be done before each merge request):
 ```bash
 formatAll
 ```